davesteele/davesteele.github.io/_posts/2022-10-05-debian-watch-file-for-github-redux.markdown

 GitHub](https://davesteele.github.io/development/2015/05/02/debian-watch-file-format-for-signed-github-source-tars/)
 sources, so I would be able to find it later.
-Last month, it got [harder](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=1019696) to use this type of strategy, files using this strategy because GitHub no longer will let you scrape the *Releases* page for source tarballs.
-That bug report [suggested](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=1019696#20) a workaround strategy - enumerate the possibilities on the *Tags* page, and morph the results to the *Releasees* page
+Last month, it got [harder](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=1019696) to use this type of strategy to track some files, because GitHub no longer will let you scrape the *Releases* page for source tarballs.
+That bug report [suggested](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=1019696#20) a workaround strategy - enumerate the possibilities on the *Tags* page, and morph the results to the *Releases* page

 Here's how to do that.
 I'm going to use the [_sirikali_](https://github.com/davesteele/sirikali) package as an example.